 See FindLaw's Business Lawyers and Resources section to learn more.

 Entrepreneurs encounter numerous legal forms and contracts in the course of any business venture, including employment contracts, tax returns, and agreements with business partners.
 While you should be familiar with many of these, certain legal processes may benefit greatly from legal counsel.
-Contact a local attorney for a free initial legal assessment to learn how they can help ensure that your contracts and other legal documents prevent problems rather than cause them.
+Contact a local contracts attorney to learn how he or she can help ensure that your contracts and other legal documents prevent problems rather than cause them.